fabric/fabric/doc/site/user_guide.md

 lazy notation will not be evaluated until it is actually needed, in line 5, and by that time the value of `var` will change, resulting in the output "a b".

+> **Q & A: Why two different kinds of string interpolation?**
+>
+> The main reason for the existence of the lazy interpolation notation, is that
+> some variables simply do not exist at the time that the strings are defined.
+> One such variable is `fab_host` which names the actual host that an operation
+> is executing on/against.
+>
+> Capistrano has a special string that is matched and replaced with the name of
+> the current host.
+When creating fabric, it was decided that such a special
+> string was too much of an easy-to-forget hack, and so the notion of lazy
+> interpolation was created instead.

 Beyond the variables you set on the `config` object, Fabric provides a number of built-in variables.
 Most are for configuring Fabric itself, but some are also for use in the string arguments you pass to `run` and `sudo` and the